prysmaticlabs/documentation/website/docs/prepare-for-merge.md

 [The Merge](https://ethereum.org/en/upgrades/merge/) will fully transition Ethereum's consensus mechanism from proof-of-work to proof-of-stake.
 This is made possible by the [Beacon Chain](https://ethereum.org/en/upgrades/beacon-chain/), a new Ethereum network layer that implements proof-of-stake consensus.
 After The Merge, this consensus layer will be combined with Ethereum's execution layer, and miners will be fully replaced by proof-of-stake validators on Ethereum Mainnet.

 This guide will walk you through the changes that you need to make in preparation for The Merge.
-Note that these instructions need to be followed **only if you're running on Ropsten or Sepolia**.
-After Sepolia has been Merged, client software and documentation will be updated for Goerli-Prater, and then Mainnet.
+Note that these instructions need to be followed **only if you're running on a testnet**.
+After the Goerli-Prater test network has been merged, this guidance will be updated with Mainnet guidance.

 :::info New user?